leolca/books/pipoca-vai-a-escola/textos/traducao_en.md

 Vrooom!
 The racetrack was all fun!
 They all raced to see who was fastest.
-Pipoca felt like a champion.
+Popcorn felt like a champion.

 Pages 11 and 12:
 Tum-tum!
-Pipoca drummed out his joyful rhythm.
+Popcorn drummed out his joyful rhythm.
 The classroom turned into an orchestra.
 Music filled the room...
 and their hearts too.

 Pages 13 and 14:
 Suddenly... the music stopped.
-Pipoca and a classmate were fighting over a toy truck.
+Popcorn and a classmate were fighting over a toy truck.
 His heart pounded...
 but this time it wasn't joy.
 It was anger.

 Pages 15 and 16:
 "I wish I were home..."
-thought Pipoca.
+thought Popcorn.
 School didn't feel colorful anymore.
 A whirlwind of tears poured down nonstop.

 Pages 17 and 18:
-Pipoca was still quietly sobbing in the corner...
+Popcorn was still quietly sobbing in the corner...
 Until Lila slowly came over without saying a word... and handed him a drawing.
 With his heart still tight,